-STRATEGY 30 ACTION 30.1 Investigate the relocation of the Shepparton Business Centre into the CBD Undertake a concept plan and business case for the development and relocation of the Shepparton Business Centre to a Shepparton CBD location.
-The plan will investigate: ACTION 31.3 Continue to develop and promote the technical and digital resources of the SBC as a point of difference.
-This includes promoting the SBC as 'NBN ready' and reinvesting in digital technology e.g. high quality video conferencing facilitates, mobile interactive whiteboards (major re-investments should be considered against the outcomes of the Concept Plan - Action 29.1) Potential CBD locations which have greater exposure and improve surrounding amenity for tenants; Opportunity for contemporary hot desking facilities to service the large business visitor market; Opportunities to link with tertiary education providers; Opportunities to increase operating revenue; Other services which could be provided to the broader Greater Shepparton business community; and Funding opportunities which may be leveraged.
-ACTION 31.4 ACTION 31.5 ACTION 31.6 Strengthen the digital presence of the SBC.
-This includes: Undertake a revamp of the website to include a contemporary layout, presentation, improved content, and optimisation for mobile devices; and Utilise social media to promote the business centre and its activities to the broader Greater Shepparton business community.
-Continue to support local business events, networking opportunities, and seminars such as the Shepparton Business Awards and Victorian Small Business Festival.
-Engage with tertiary education institutions (LaTrobe University, GO Tafe) in regards to promoting the SDC to graduation structures to the promotion to the strength of the structure of the st STRATEGY 31 Encourage better utilisation and awareness of the Shepparton Business Centre as a location for entrepreneurs and start-up businesses ACTION 31.7 promoting the SBC to graduating students who may be considering starting a business.
-Strengthen relationships with local business groups and professional organisations (e.g. Shepparton Chamber of Commerce, Committee for Greater Shepparton).
-ACTION 31.1 ACTION 31.2 Review the current positioning of the Shepparton Business Centre to become a broader service for small businesses across Greater Shepparton; a one-stop-shop for assistance and information.
-Utilise the small business survey to identify other services which the SBC could be provided to the municipality's small businesses.
-Review business selection criteria for the business centre in relation to: ACTION 31.8 ACTION 31.9 Develop and promote case studies of 'success stories' of businesses which have graduated from the SBC and subsequently expanded their business.
-Implement data collection methods to track businesses which leave or 'graduate' from the SBC to track businesses performance and expansion.
-This may take the form of an annual survey to track the number of employees, business turnover, and location.
+STRATEGY 30 Investigate the relocation of the Shepparton Business Centre into the CBD ACTION 30.1 Undertake a concept plan and business case for the development and relocation of the Shepparton Business Centre to a Shepparton CBD location.
+The plan will investigate: Potential CBD locations which have greater exposure and improve surrounding amenity ACTION 31.4 for tenants; Opportunity for contemporary hat desking facilities to service the large business visitor market; Opportunities to link with tertiary education providers; Opportunities to increase operating revenue; ACTION 31.5 • Other services which could be provided to the broader Greater Shepparton business community; and ACTION 31.6 Funding opportunities which may be leveraged.
+STRATEGY 31 Encourage better utilisation and awareness of the Shepparton ACTION 31.7 Business Centre as a location for entrepreneurs and start-up businesses ACTION 31.8 Review the current positioning of the Shepparton Business Centre to become a broader ACTION 31.1 service for small businesses across Greater Shepparton; a one-stop-shop for assistance and information.
+Utilise the small business survey to identify other services which the SBC could ACTION 31.9 be provided to the municipality's small businesses.
+ACTION 31.2 Review business selection criteria for the business centre in relation to: Attracting a major, long-term anchor tenant to subsidise costs of the business centre;

-• Allowing similar types of businesses to locate at the centre.
+Allowing similar types of businesses to locate at the centre.